 If you’re in the very early stages of blogging (i.e. it doesn’t exist and you have no idea how a blog makes money) then The Business of Blogging is a perfect place to start.
 If you already have a personal blog but have no clue how to monetize it, then you will also find this course helpful.
 It really gets you in the mindset of treating your blog like a business.
 This is the perfect travel blogging course for beginners.

 What’s really attractive about The Business of Blogging course is that it only costs $49/month and there is no commitment.
 If you are eager to learn and have the time, you could complete the course in a month (although realistically it will likely take you longer).
-I paid almost 4x this (before the course was a monthly subscription), and I STILL found the course valuable.
+I paid almost 4x this (before the course was a monthly subscription), and I STILL found it valuable.
 You aren’t going to find a cheaper travel blogging course with similar value.

 by Jessie on a Journey